microsoft/pai/README.md

 #### Most complete solution and easy to extend

-OpenPAI is a most complete solution for deep learning, support virtual cluster, compatible with Kubernetes eco-system, complete training pipeline at one cluster etc. OpenPAI is architected in a modular way: different module can be plugged in as appropriate.
+OpenPAI is a most complete solution for deep learning, support virtual cluster, compatible with Kubernetes eco-system, complete training pipeline at one cluster, etc. OpenPAI is architected in a modular way: different moduless can be plugged in as appropriate.
 [Here](./docs/system_architecture.md) is the architecture of OpenPAI, highlighting technical innovations of the platform.

 ## Get started

 OpenPAI manages computing resources and is optimized for deep learning.
-Through docker technology, the computing hardware are decoupled with software, so that it's easy to run distributed jobs, switch with different deep learning frameworks, or run other kinds of jobs on consistent environments.
+Through docker technology, the computing hardware is decoupled with software, so that it's easy to run distributed jobs, switch with different deep learning frameworks, or run other kinds of jobs in consistent environments.

 As OpenPAI is a platform, there are typically two different roles:

 - **Cluster users** are the consumers of the cluster's computing resources.
-According to the deployment scenarios, cluster users could be researchers of Machine Learning and Deep Learning, data scientists, lab teachers, students and so on.
+According to the deployment scenarios, cluster users could be researchers of Machine Learning and Deep Learning, data scientists, lab teachers, students, and so on.
 - **Cluster administrators** are the owners and maintainers of computing resources.
 The administrators are responsible for the deployment and availability of the cluster.

 OpenPAI provides end-to-end manuals for both cluster users and administrators.